undebutant/devkit/README.md

 ## Install and provision

-If you have Ubuntu 24.04 installed on your computer, just go to the [Provision](./README.md#provision) section.
+If you have Debian or Ubuntu as main OS on your computer, just go to the [Provision](./README.md#provision) section.

 ### Special requirements for WSL